 Electric vehicles are more expensive to buy than their petrol or diesel equivalents.
 Typically for new cars, the price is increased by up to 80% (i.e. almost double) in cases where the battery is purchased outright.

-The models that qualify for the Grant currently include nine electric and plug-in hybrid cars.
+The models that qualify for the Grant currently include nineteen electric and plug-in hybrid vehicles.

 To be eligible under the grant scheme vehicles must satisfy demanding criteria including:

 *Only new cars are eligible; including pre-registration conversions (cars converted to battery or hybrid versions before first registration).

 *Tailpipe vehicles emissions must be 75 gCO2/km or less.

 *Electric vehicles (EVs) must have a range of at least 70 miles.